Photo: Steve Pedersen.

 Thanks to those of you who came out to our February 22nd Nature Night on the Oregon spotted frog.
 It was a great presentation full of fascinating information about this little frog and it's habitat presented by biologist Jay Bowerman.

-Enjoy the slides from Jay's presentation below.
-Then, scroll down for links to resources that will help you learn more about the Oregon spotted frog.
+Here are Jay's list of resources that will help you learn more about the Oregon spotted frog.

 Additional Resources: